MENTAL HEALTH SERVICES

 - Biological factors, such as genes or brain chemistry

 - Life experiences, such as trauma or abuse

 - Family history of mental health problems

 What is mental illness?

-What is it: Also called mental health disorders, mental illness refers to a wide range of mental health conditions.
+What it is: Also called mental health disorder, mental illness refers to a wide range of mental health conditions.
 These include disorders that affect mood, thinking, and behavior.
-Some common examples include addictive behaviors, depression, schizophrenia, anxiety disorders, etc. Most people will experience mental health concern every so often.
+Some common examples include addictive behaviors, depression, schizophrenia, anxiety disorders, etc. Most people will experience mental health concerns every so often.
 However, a mental health concern becomes a mental illness when signs and symptoms cause frequent stress and affect one’s ability to function.
 In most cases, symptoms can be managed with a combination of psychotherapy and medications.